-- Narrative: - Construction Period Operation and Maintenance Plan; - Names of Persons or Entity Responsible for Plan Compliance; - Construction Period Pollution Prevention Measures; - Erosion and Sedimentation Control Plan Drawings; - Detail drawings and specifications for erosion control BMPs, including sizing calculations; - Vegetation Planning; - Site Development Plan; - · Construction Sequencing Plan; - Sequencing of Erosion and Sedimentation Controls; - Operation and Maintenance of Erosion and Sedimentation Controls; - Inspection Schedule; - Maintenance Schedule; - Inspection and Maintenance Log Form. - A Construction Period Pollution Prevention and Erosion and Sedimentation Control Plan containing the information set forth above has been included in the Stormwater Report.
+- Narrative; - Construction Period Operation and Maintenance Plan; - Names of Persons or Entity Responsible for Plan Compliance; - Construction Period Pollution Prevention Measures; - Erosion and Sedimentation Control Plan Drawings; - Detail drawings and specifications for erosion control BMPs, including sizing calculations; - Vegetation Planning; - Site Development Plan; - Construction Sequencing Plan; - Sequencing of Erosion and Sedimentation Controls; - Operation and Maintenance of Erosion and Sedimentation Controls; - Inspection Schedule; - Maintenance Schedule; - Inspection and Maintenance Log Form. - A Construction Period Pollution Prevention and Erosion and Sedimentation Control Plan containing the information set forth above has been included in the Stormwater Report.

 Checklist (continued) Standard 8: Construction Period Pollution Prevention and Erosion and Sedimentation Control (continued) The project is highly complex and information is included in the Stormwater Report that explains why it is not possible to submit the Construction Period Pollution Prevention and Erosion and Sedimentation Control Plan with the application.
-A Construction Period Pollution Prevention and Erosion and Sedimentation Control has not been included in the Stormwater Report but will be submitted before land disturbance begins.
-The project is covered by a NPDES Construction General Permit and a copy of the SWPPP is in the Stormwater Report. ☐ The project is covered by a NPDES Construction General Permit but no SWPPP been submitted.
+A Construction Period Pollution Prevention and Erosion and Sedimentation Control has not been included in the Stormwater Report but will be submitted before land disturbance begins. ☐ The project is not covered by a NPDES Construction General Permit.
+The project is covered by a NPDES Construction General Permit and a copy of the SWPPP is in the Stormwater Report.
+The project is covered by a NPDES Construction General Permit but no SWPPP been submitted.
 The SWPPP will be submitted BEFORE land disturbance begins.
-Standard 9: Operation and Maintenance Plan includes the following information: Name of the stormwater management system owners; Party responsible for operation and maintenance; Schedule for implementation of routine and non-routine maintenance tasks; ☑ Plan showing the location of all stormwater BMPs maintenance access areas; Description and delineation of public safety features; □ Estimated operation and maintenance budget; and Operation and Maintenance Log Form.
-The responsible party is not the owner of the parcel where the BMP is located and the Stormwater Report includes the following submissions:

-Standard 10: Prohibition of Illicit Discharges

-any stormwater to post-construction BMPs.
+Standard 9: Operation and Maintenance Plan ☐ The Post Construction Operation and Maintenance Plan is included in the Stormwater Report and includes the following information: Name of the stormwater management system owners; Party responsible for operation and maintenance; Schedule for implementation of routine and non-routine maintenance tasks; Plan showing the location of all stormwater BMPs maintenance access areas: Description and delineation of public safety features; Estimated operation and maintenance budget; and ○ Operation and Maintenance Log Form. ☐ The responsible party is not the owner of the parcel where the BMP is located and the Stormwater Report includes the following submissions: A copy of the legal instrument (deed, homeowner's association, utility trust or other legal entity) that establishes the terms of and legal responsibility for the operation and maintenance of the project site stormwater BMPs: A plan and easement deed that allows site access for the legal entity to operate and maintain BMP functions.
+Standard 10: Prohibition of Illicit Discharges NO Illicit Discharge Compliance Statement is attached but will be submitted prior to the discharge of any stormwater to post-construction BMPs.